Sharma-Prem/LLM-Retail-Industry/README.md

 # KRaZy Boys Tees: Talk to a Database

 This is an end to end LLM project based on Google Palm and Langchain.
-We are building a system that can talk to MSSQL database.
+It is a system that can talk to MSSQL database.
 User asks questions in a natural language and the system generates answers by converting those questions to an SQL query and then executing that query on MSSQL database.
 KRaZy Boys Tees is a T-shirt store where they maintain their inventory, sales and discounts data in MSSQL database.
 A store manager